 The main difference between IPsec and SSL VPNs is the endpoints for each protocol.
 While an IPsec VPN allows users to connect remotely to an entire network and all its applications, SSL VPNs give users remote tunneling access to a specific system or application on the network.
 Choosing the right application comes down to a balance of convenience for the end-user and security for the organization.
 With SSL VPNs, if a bad actor gains control of the tunnel they have access to only the specific application or operating systems that the SSL is connected to.
 IPsec protocol, while secured with encryption as part of the TCP/IP suite, can give hackers full access to an entire corporate network if access is gained.

 To learn more about IPsec and SSL remote access VPNs, contact ONLC.
-We have the knowledge and experience to get you trained and certified on all things VPN related.
 Whether you’re looking to boost your skillset or take the next step towards a new career in IT, ONLC is the right decision.